Biosocial soundscape, Modern Art Oxford 2020-21.

-Breath is usually under 10 decibels so its rhythm and aural qualities are often forgotten.
+Breath is usually under 10 decibels so its rhythm and aural qualities are often drowned out by ambient noise.
 A condenser microphone at maximum gain was deployed to record breathing sounds in a home-built studio.
 Audio recognition software was then used to extract remaining background noise to achieve an abstract yet richly textured quality to each track.

 Inspiration for Conspiracy

 “Distribution is a trigger word for an atmospheric conspiracy, a commitment to breathing together from and in an unequally shared milieu, an unevenly constituted planetary medium for respiration.” – Timothy Choy in Distribution (2016, my italics).

 “To come through this constriction would mean that we conceive of breathing beyond its purely biological aspect, and instead as that which we hold in-common, that which, by definition, eludes all calculation.
 By which I mean, the universal right to breath.” – Achille Mbembe in The universal right to breathe (2020).